aekazakov/WurmMapUploader/README.md

 #Input files

-Heightmap must be in 16 bit greyscale PNG format.
+Surface and rock layer height maps must be in 16 bit greyscale PNG format.

 Terrain and cave maps must be in 24 or 32 bit color PNG format.